smoretti/biohackrxiv-publication-template/paper/paper.md

 The convertion of a Nextflow container-based pipeline to a Nextflow EESSI pipeline did not reach our initial goals.
 All the pipeline tools have been added or updated to EasyBuild, and a bundle was created to add the pipeline tool list as a single entry point in EESSI.
 Nevertheless there are still issues to fix to fully implement the Nextflow pipeline in EESSI, mainly the original pipeline that cannot be run as is, and the architecture issues for some of the tools.
-So we were not able to benchmark EESSI vs the original pipeline, but our efforts will continue to reach this goal.
+So we were not able to benchmark EESSI vs the original pipeline during the BioHackathon, but our efforts will continue to reach this goal.

 ## Acknowledgements